 How to disable Remote Desktop on Windows 11

-Here is how you can disable the Remote Desktop feature on Windows 11.
+Yes, you can disable the Remote Desktop feature in at least six different ways on Windows 11, and here's how.

 Windows 11 Remote Desktop (RDP) disabled

-On Windows 11, if you don’t use Remote Desktop, it’s best to disable the feature to minimize the risk of malicious individuals gaining unauthorized access to your computer remotely.
-It’s not an easy task, but it could happen.
+On Windows 11, if you don’t use Remote Desktop, it’s best to disable the feature to minimize the risk of malicious individuals trying to gain unauthorized access to your computer remotely.
+The chances of someone exploiting this feature are relatively low, but it could happen.

-Remote Desktop allows anyone with the right user and password to access a computer from another location using the Remote Desktop Protocol (RDP) to access files and applications or offer assistance to other users.
+Remote Desktop allows anyone with the right user and password to access a computer from another location using the Remote Desktop Protocol (RDP) available on Windows 11 (and older versions) to access files and applications or offer assistance to other users.
 Although the feature is relatively secure, if your account credentials are compromised, someone may be able to access the device without your consent.
-If you don’t use the feature, disabling it is always recommended.
+If you don’t use this feature, I’d recommend that you disable it.

-This guide will teach you how to disable Remote Desktop on Windows 11.
+In this guide, I will teach you the different methods to disable Remote Desktop on Windows 11.

 Disable Remote Desktop on Windows 11